 Close contact is defined as:

 Being within 6 feet of someone with COVID-19 for a total of at least 15 minutes within a 24-hour period (for example, 3 separate 5-minute exposures on the same day) starting 2 days before their symptoms started or, if they don’t have symptoms, before they were tested.
 This applies even if you are vaccinated or were wearing a mask.

 If you live in the same household with a person who has COVID-19 you are considered a close contact until they start isolating.

 I have COVID-19.
 How do I tell my close contacts that they were exposed?

 Contact tracers will notify your close contacts that they were exposed to COVID-19 – but only if you share their name and contact information with your contact tracer.
 Your close contacts will never know that you are the person who exposed them.

 What type of assistance will New Yorkers receive when isolating at home?

-How can New Yorkers access a free hotel room to safely isolate if they have tested positive for COVID-19?
+Can New Yorkers isolate in a free hotel room if they have tested positive for COVID-19?